-Black garlic is sold in clear cellophane pouches containing two whole bulbs of garlic.
+Black garlic is sold in pouches containing two full bulbs of garlic.
 Although it is shelf stable and does not technically require refrigeration, due to its high moisture content it can mold if kept in a sealed container exposed to sun or heat.
 Refrigeration is recommended to avoid this.
 Will keep about a year.